ckan/ckanext-scheming/README.md

 ### `field_name`

-The `field_name` value is the name of an existing CKAN dataset, resource, group or organization field or a new new extra field.
+The `field_name` value is the name of an existing CKAN dataset or resource field or a new new extra field.
 Existing dataset field names include:

 * `name` - the URI for the dataset